 In Legend of the Seeker, Cara is forced to impersonate a princess in the episode "Princess."
 The court she's visiting has a strict rule that any woman addressing the Margrave speak in rhyming couplets.
 Further, she's in a competition with another woman to win the Margrave's charms.
 About half way through she stops trying to win on the Margrave's terms, and plays by her own, starting by composing a poem about torturing a slave to death, then following up by shooting a man-eating beast in the face and eating its raw liver while wearing a pink, frilly dress.
 Naturally, it works.

-In Burn Notice Michael, Sam, and Fiona get what they want through the audacity of Plan B, as Plan A never pans out.
+In Burn Notice Michael, Sam, and Fiona get what they want through the audacity of Plan B note which is usually some variation of blow it up, smash it or imitate some variation of a military plan with 3-4 people and some on the fly DIY, as Plan A never pans out.

 Glee: Sue Sylvester' and her "Sue's Corner" news segments, where she advocates positions such as supporting littering and wanting to re-legalize caning.
 The fact that Strawman Has a Point is in full effect makes for some of the most surreal dialog ever to grace Public Television.
 Case in point: